jenkinsci/pipeline-examples/jenkinsfile-examples/README.md

 # Jenkinsfile examples

-This directory contains example Jenkinsfiles, which are used with the Multibranch Workflow functionality, or the Workflow script from SCM functionality.
+This directory contains example Jenkinsfiles, which are used with the Pipeline Multibranch functionality, or the Pipeline script from SCM functionality.